Please change your location to view this page.

 An organisation is a 'registered charity' if it is registered with the Australian Charities and Not-for-profits Commission (ACNC).
 The regulatory functions relating to charities for which the ACNC is responsible were previously administered by the Australian Taxation Office (ATO) and the Australian Securities and Investments Commission (ASIC).

-It is often necessary to register as a charity to access charitable tax concessions (discussed further on our Tax page).
+It is often necessary to register as a charity to access charitable tax concessions (discussed further on our tax webpage).
 There are other benefits to registering as a charity, such as being listed on the public register of charities and being able to use the 'Registered Charity Tick' logo (right), which can encourage public trust in your organisation.

 In general, being registered as a charity comes with extra reporting obligations.
 However, in some instances, reporting will be reduced (for example, for companies limited by guarantee that are registered as charities).
-See Charity Reporting for more information.
+See our webpage on charity reporting for more information.

 Definition of 'charity'